 The still warm custard full of rice, vanilla, nutmeg and cinnamon can’t be beat.
 I normally don’t add the raisins, but happened to have them on hand.
 So, I figured why not?!

-Either way you decide to go, you are sure to win.
 This is like a step back in time and a warm hug all wrapped in one.
+It’s a nostalgic treat that will transport you to grandma’s kitchen.

 While the two versions of rice pudding are made with similar ingredients and usually feature the same flavors, they are a little bit different.
 There is a texture difference between the two much like stuffing.